 You'll often find that your fellow students are some of your best teachers.
 Uni is a chance to meet people from all over the world, with backgrounds and world views that are very different to your own.

-On a business course this can be particularly helpful, because businesses operate very differently around the world – so a diverse student body can give you some insights.
-“With a classroom full of students from different backgrounds, industries and nationalities we learn new ways of thinking and new ideas,” says Syed.
+On a business course this can be particularly helpful, because businesses operate very differently around the world – so a diverse student body can give you some invaluable insights.

 5. Contacts with businesses

 Industry contacts matter because a good uni will introduce you to people who can help you understand the real challenges their businesses are facing, so that you can start to see where the theory you're learning will come in handy.

 You'll also be able to ask questions, sniff out internship opportunities and – just as importantly – get a feeling for the kinds of companies you like, and don't like.
 Find out who comes to see students at the courses you're interested in – ideally you want to see big names as well as entrepreneurs from lots of different areas.

 You'll hear a lot of business schools talking about 'accredited qualifications' and 'professional bodies'.
 A professional body is an organisation attached to a particular profession, like accountancy; or to a business discipline, like management.

 These bodies often help people develop their skills, and offer professional accreditation (or certification) to show that the qualifications they have are at a level the industry recognises.

 In other words, a degree that's been accredited by a professional body such as the Chartered Institute for Personnel & Development (CIPD) is one that employers will have confidence in; which means you can, too.

 If you're going to operate in the 21st century business world you're going to need more resources than dusty textbooks and draughty lecture halls.